The Bankrate promise

-American Education Services is a company that services private student loans and loans through the Federal Family Education Loan program.
+American Education Services was established in 1964 by the Pennsylvania Higher Education Assistance Agency to service private student loans and loans through the Federal Family Education Loan program.
 While the FFEL program was discontinued in 2010, millions of these loans are still in repayment.
-If AES services your student loan, it’s a good idea to learn about how this company can help you manage your payments.

 What is American Education Services?